20+ Small Kitchen Ideas on a Budget

 16. Use a Kitchen Trolley

 Add a slim rolling kitchen trolley for an additional countertop and flexible storage.
 It can be moved to the area where it is needed when cooking, and then rolled aside when not in use.
-Choose products that have drawers, shelves, or wine/juice glasses storage to get the maximum functionality out of them.
+Choose products that have drawers, shelves, or storage for wine or juice glasses to maximize their functionality.

 18. Cabinets with Glass Doors